Comet (TV network)

 Comet is an American digital broadcast television network owned by the Sinclair Television Group subsidiary of the Sinclair Broadcast Group that focuses on science fiction, supernatural, horror, adventure and fantasy programming.
-The network was originally launched on October 31, 2015 as a joint venture with Metro-Goldwyn-Mayer, with much of its programming sourced from MGM's film and television library.
+The network was originally launched on October 31, 2015, as a joint venture with Metro-Goldwyn-Mayer, with much of its programming sourced from MGM's film and television library.

-In addition to its broadcast affiliates, Comet is also available via Apple TV, FuboTV, YouTubeTV, Sling TV, and Dish Network.
+In addition to its broadcast affiliates, Comet is also available via Apple TV, FuboTV, YouTubeTV, Hulu + Live TV, Sling TV, and Dish Network.